Cleaning & Organizing

 Even rain boots deserve a good rinse once in a while.
 Remove the liners and lay them down horizontally.

 Between leaking meat juices and spilled food, your fridge can get really gross really fast.
 Instead of scrubbing every last inch clean, throw those shelves in with your other dishes.
-Be sure that you’re not making any of these dishwasher loading mistakes.
+Before loading these things in there, make sure you’re not making any of these dishwasher loading mistakes.

 When it comes to cleaning, common desk items like penholders and trays for scrap paper often get overlooked.
 If they’re metal or plastic, toss them in your next dishwasher load.